mika-jpd/YouTube_Radicalization_Recommendations/README.md

     iii. *Common-cycle procedure*:

+For this scrape we surveyed 187 YouTube users and extracted common YouTube uses to create a scraper which mimicked trends.
 The algorithm will start by determining the user’s intentby using the following rule:
 * 80% of the time it will choose to start with an initial left-/right-wing seed from the curated list of videos to generate the root recommendations of interest, based on its initial bias.
 * 10 % of the time itwill choose a video from the first 25 videos automatically presented to it when it first logged in (called the homepage-videos).